opendp/tumult-docs/public/analytics/dev/_sources/tutorials/simple-transformations.rst.txt

 First, we need to decide on what bins we want to use for ages.
 Let's use groups of 10 years.
 So 0-9, 10-19, and so on.

-The simplest way to do this is to define a :class:`~tmlt.analytics.binning_spec.BinningSpec` object, which allows us to assign values to bins based on a list of bin edges.
+The simplest way to do this is to define a :class:`~tmlt.analytics.BinningSpec` object, which allows us to assign values to bins based on a list of bin edges.